-- 13.1.
-To qualify for the Master championship, a driver has to be 50 years and older - 13.2.
-The Masters champion will be the driver who scored the most points in the season, regardless the class/s raced in. - 13.3.
+- 4.94.
+To qualify for the Master championship, a driver has to be 50 years and older - 4.95.
+A driver will qualify for master championship from the day he turns 50 - 4.96.
+The Masters champion will be the driver who scored the most points in the season, regardless the class/s raced in. - 4.97.
 Should there be a tie, then the greater number of class wins followed by second positions and, if required, third positions etc, will be considered in order to break the tie.

-14. LOTUS CHALLENGE CLUB ENDURANCE CHAMPIONSHIP
+LOTUS CHALLENGE CLUB ENDURANCE CHAMPIONSHIP

-14.1.
+4.98.
 Controllers

-- 14.1.1.
+- 4.98.1.
 The controllers of the Motorsport South Africa Lotus Challenge Club Endurance Championship shall be Motorsport South Africa (hereafter referred to as MSA), who have delegated control of the Club Championship to the LOTUS CHALLENGE CLUB and the SPORTS CAR CLUB..
-The MSA GCRs and SSRs, which shall prevail in the event of a conflict, must be read and understood in conjunction with these rules and regulations. - 14.1.2.
+The MSA GCRs and SSRs, which shall prevail in the event of a conflict, must be read and understood in conjunction with these rules and regulations. - 4.98.2.
 The championships will be known as the Lotus Challenge Club Endurance Championship.

-14.2.
+4.99.
 Eligibility of competitors

-- 14.2.1.
-The following eligibility for cars shall apply: - 14.2.2.
-All Classes as per the Lotus Challenge Regional Race regulations, are eligible.
-Only Class B, Class C, and Class L will score points. - 14.2.3.
-Cars must conform to the Lotus Challenge Regulations as applied to the Lotus Challenge Regional Racing Series. - 14.2.4.
-Class classification will be exactly the same as applied to the Lotus Challenge Regional Race Series Rules. - 14.2.5.
-Cars must have taken part in the Lotus Challenge Regional Race heats earlier on in the day, without any mechanical changes, except for the following exceptions which will be allowed. - 14.2.6.
-All classes Long range fuel tanks may be fitted - 14.2.7.
-Exceptions to the abovementioned rules are as follows. - 14.2.8.
-Class B Tyres of the same type and size as for the Lotus Challenge and do not need to be branded - 14.2.9.
-Class C No Exceptions - 14.2.10.
-Class L Tyres of the same type and size as for the Lotus Challenge and do not need to be branded - 14.2.11.
+- 4.99.1.
+The following eligibility for cars shall apply: - 4.99.2.
+All Classes as per the Lotus Challenge Club Race regulations, are eligible.
+Only Class B, Class C, and Class L will score points. - 4.99.3.
+Cars must conform to the Lotus Challenge Regulations as applied to the Lotus Challenge Club Racing Series. - 4.99.4.
+Class classification will be exactly the same as applied to the Lotus Challenge Club Race Series Rules. - 4.99.5.
+All classes Long range fuel tanks may be fitted - 4.99.6.
+Class B Tyres must be of the same type and size as for the Lotus Challenge and do not need to be branded - 4.99.7.
+Class C No Exceptions - 4.99.8.
+Class L Tyres must be of the same type and size as for the Lotus Challenge and do not need to be branded - 4.99.9.
 Drivers must hold a current and valid MSA licence that is applicable to this series.
 MSA circuit racing licences can be obtained by making application to MSA on the appropriate form. (see the MSA handbook for details).

-14.3.
+4.100.
 Sponsors exposure

-- 14.3.1.
-Advertising material, as deemed necessary by the relevant LCC/SCC committee in terms of the promotion of a series sponsor/s, shall be displayed on each competitor's car and/or racing apparel and in a specified position. - 14.3.2.
+- 4.100.1.
+Advertising material, as deemed necessary by the relevant LC/SCC committee in terms of the promotion of a series sponsor/s, shall be displayed on each competitor's car and/or racing apparel and in a specified position. - 4.100.2.
 Should such advertising material not be placed on a competing vehicle, that vehicle will not be allowed to participate in any qualifying session or race until such time as the specified advertising material is placed on the vehicle.

-14.4.
+4.101.
 Incidents on track

-- 14.4.1.
+- 4.101.1.
 Competitors involved in incidents are required by MSA to submit a report to the Clerk of the Course (CoC) within one hour of the finish of the practice or race.
-The relevant HRSA LCC committee may, in the absence of any incident report to the CoC, request incident reports from competitors which will be referred to the CoC. - 14.4.2.
-The CoC will apply any such penalties as may be provided for in the MSA GCRs and SSRs. - 14.4.3.
+The relevant HRSA LCC committee may, in the absence of any incident report to the CoC, request incident reports from competitors which will be referred to the CoC. - 4.101.2.
+The CoC will apply any such penalties as may be provided for in the MSA GCRs and SSRs.

+4.101.3.
 Competitors must undertake to race within the spirit of the regulations and the relevant LCC / SCC committee will be the final judge of that fact.

-14.5.
+4.102.
 General rules